Bickor/truii/README.md

 - [ ] Populate cards methods
 - [ ] Build board with cards
 - [ ] Look into npyscreen
+- [ ] Look into ncurses or bashsimplecurses
 - [ ] Design?